GrafeasGroup/blossom/README.md

 The website.
 The app.
 The everything.

-A Django app that, right now, is our website, payment portal for donations, engineering blog, and API.
+A Django app that serves our website, payment portal for donations, engineering blog, and API.
+As of this instant, it is not yet deployed and we are still running on the old system.
+However, Blossom is functionally complete and ready to go.

 ## Local development